shukieshah/VerifAI/README.md

 ## Python Flask Server

-To run the Flask server (called by the React app), navigate to the server directory and ensure the necessary dependencies are installed via `pip3 install -r requirements.txt`.
-Then simply run `python3 app.py`.
+To run the Flask server (called by the React app), navigate to the server directory and ensure the necessary dependencies are installed via:

+### `pip3 install -r requirements.txt`

+Then simply run:

+### `python3 app.py`

 *Note: You must have the necessary model files present within the directory.